mendix/docs/content/developerportal/deploy/certificates.md

 ## 2 Incoming – Certificates

-Certificates for *.mendixcloud.com* and *.mxapps.io* are managed by Mendix and can be updated without notice.
+Certificates for *.mendixcloud.com* and *.mxapps.io* are managed by Mendix and will be updated on a regular basis, without notice.
+This is part of our regular operations and security posture.

 {{% alert type="warning" %}}
 Do not pin these certificates in your solutions.

+Doing so can interrupt your operations when Mendix updates these certificates.

+Pinning bypasses the built-in certificate chains of your operating system or JVM, and is widely considered a bad practice.
 {{% /alert %}}

 For situations where pinning is required, you can set up a custom domain where you are in full control of updating the certificate.